 The majority of this dam is located in the Kohistan district of KPK, with a tiny fraction in Diamer, Gilgit Baltistan.

 The new dam in Pakistan is currently under construction, and when finished, it will be the tallest dam in the world.
 The dam is being built on the Indus River.
 The dam’s 12 turbines will be able to generate 4800 Megawatts of energy.
 Furthermore, with a surface size of 110 square kilometres, it has a water storage capacity of around 8 MAF.
 For example, in the past, we had to work hard merely to check our utility bills.
 It is on the new dams map.
 All thanks to science, it is now incredibly simple to check your power bills and pay your gas payments online.
+The magnificent rivers in Pakistan are also giant water bodies that add to the beauty and attract tourists from all over the world.

 After the Diamer-Bhasha Dam is completed, it will be capable of producing 4500 MW of hydroelectricity.
 In addition, the dam will be able to hold an additional 8,500,000 acre-feet of water, which will be utilised for drinking and agriculture in Pakistan.
 In addition, this Dam would mitigate flood damage caused by the River Indus during large floods, perhaps extending the life of the Tarbela Dam.